Everything you need to know to write your own ad copy in 1011 words.

 When you’re done with the writing, wait some hours—or a day—, and read the copy to yourself.
 Read it out loud.
 You will hear what works well and what sounds off.

 Once you think it’d sell, have someone else read it.
 If you can, have someone who fits your persona.
-If you get a “That’s really good,” crumple up your paper and start over.
+If you get a “That’s really good,” toss your paper and start over.

 Only when they say “Where can I buy that?” you know you struck gold.